 - double vision or blurred vision, or a black curtain coming over vision; these symptoms are due to narrowing of the main artery to the eye

-- headache in the temple or back of the head (60% of people have this symptom)
+- headache in the temple or back of the head (over 70% of people have this symptom)

 - sensitive, tender scalp